tynsoltys/bpt-tradewinds/README.md

 # Lodgepole

-**This project is pretty bare-bones at the moment.
-  Its main goal is to test some new features before they make it into Jackpine.**

 Lodgepole is an offshoot of the Jackpine starter theme for WordPress.
-Changes made here will be likely integrated into Jackpine in the future.
+Changes made here will be integrated into Jackpine in the future.

+**Most templates from Jackpine haven't been added yet.
+  The main goal of this repo is to test some new features before they make it into Jackpine.**

 Please report any bugs you encounter, and leave any suggestions in the issues.